himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

   choord_len = [((disp_dist_frm_ctr[0]**2)-(disp_dist_frm_ctr[k]**2))*1000 for k in np.arange(0,len(disp_dist_frm_ctr),1)]
   choord_len = np.asarray(choord_len)*1e-3

-e.
+f.
 We can then input the subsampled data (frames, count times, incident flux, transmitted flux), as well as the estimated kapton tube width, and estimated sample width, and original index (position within the scan) for every subsampled frame into the "tomSAXS_disp_mutliproc()" multiprocessing function.
 This function uses multiprocessing to apply the `pauw_dispersed_sample_sequence() <https://github.com/DiamondLightSource/adcorr/blob/main/src/adcorr/sequences/pauw.py>`_ function to background correct each subsampled frame, using the ratio between the sample thickness and kapton tube width as a metric for the displaced volume fraction.

-f.
+g.
 For each frame, this function outputs a background corrected frame, and its original index:

 .. image:: orig_vs_corr_clipped.png

 .. image:: Iq_comp.png

-e.
-Input subsampled values for:
-  i.   frame index (index of the subsampled frame within the original tomoSAXS slice) ii.  sample frames (subsampled frames within the kapton tube) iii. background frames (subsampled background frames within the kapton tube) iv.  dispersant frames (subsampled dispersant frames within the kapton tube)

-.. _gui:
-Loading Data

-Summarize folder structure, needed files (including calibration), sample file, water bgr, empty kapton bgr, empty air bgr, input file locations, ...
+h.
+The original frames for the entire tomoSAXS slice are then copied, and copies are replaced by the corrected frame for the respective index.

+i.
+The new slice containing corrected frames is then saved into the hdf5 file for corrected data.

 .. _principles:
 Principles of Background Corrections